A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas: Assessment of Existing Event Prediction Methods

-\textbf{Data quality.} \cite{gao_incomplete_2019} predict the location of event subtypes, e.g. instead of predicting the air pollution of cities as future events, the respective air pollutant subtype (Carbon monoxide, nitrogen dioxide, fine dust pollution etc.) is predicted.
-While the predicted event subtype allows for more fine-grained actions, e.g. allocating appropriate resources per air pollutant subtype, incomplete, historical data for event subtypes in many locations becomes a major data quality challenge for predicting event subtypes for all locations.
+\textbf{Data quality.} \cite{gao_incomplete_2019} predict the location of event subtypes. \janikrr{Therefore,} instead of predicting the air pollution of cities as future events, the respective air pollutant subtype (Carbon monoxide, nitrogen dioxide, fine dust pollution etc.) is predicted.
+The predicted event subtype allows for more fine-grained actions, e.g. allocating appropriate resources per air pollutant subtype. \janikrr{However,} incomplete, historical data for event subtypes in many locations becomes a major data quality challenge for predicting event subtypes for all locations.

 \autoref{fig:simda} depicts the data quality challenge for predicting event subtypes and the proposed method, Spatial Multi-task Deep leArning (SIMDA), to overcome the challenge.
 Each depicted prediction task $A, B$ and $C$ corresponds to a geographical location $L = \{l_A, l_B, l_C, \ldots \}$. \janik{Historic event data $Y_{l,t} \in S = \{ 1, 2, 3, \ldots \}$ and }$d$-dimensional, historic indicator data $X_{l,t} \in \mathbb{R}^{1 \times d}$ for date $t$ is available for each location $l \in L$.
 However, for the location $l_B$ corresponding to task $B$, no event subtype $s = 3 $ was recorded, e.g. a city in the past has not recorded fine dust pollution (cf. \autoref{fig:simda}).
 Hence, the specific model for task $B$ will not predict event subtype $\hat{y}_{l_B, \tau} = 3$ at location $l_B$ for $\tau = t + p, p > 0$, although the geographically close location $l_A$ in task $A$ shows that event subtype $s = 3$ has occurred.
-Since geographical heterogeneity across all locations does not allow for a single task approach, learning from other locations such as $l_A$ for location $l_B$ has to be achieved differently.
-On account of the first law of geography stating that geographically closer locations will be more similar to each other than farther locations \cite{cressie2015statistics}, \cite{gao_incomplete_2019} state that two close locations $i, j \in L$ have similar conditional probabilities for an event subtype $s$:
+Since geographical heterogeneity across all locations does not allow for a single task approach, learning from other locations such as $l_A$ for location $l_B$ has to be achieved differently. \janikrr{Here, the} first law of geography stating that geographically closer locations will be more similar to each other than farther locations \cite{cressie2015statistics} is exploited. \cite{gao_incomplete_2019} state that two close locations $i, j \in L$ have similar conditional probabilities for an event subtype $s$:

 This relationship is exploited to formulate a SIMDA objective that enforces event subtype patterns to be similar for geographically close tasks:

 where $\mathcal{L}_d(\Phi, \Theta)$ is the general multi-task deep learning objective with $d$ dimensions, $\Phi$ the weight parameters of the shared hidden layer, $\Theta$ the weights of the task-specific output layer, $\beta$ a hyperparameter, $f(\cdot)$ the computation of the shared hidden layers, $\Theta_{l,s}$ the weights of task $l$ for predicting event subtype $s$, $N_l = \sum_c^L adj(l,c)$ the normalization term for location $l$, and $adj(\cdot, \cdot)$ some physical distance function.
 Hence, \cite{gao_incomplete_2019} propose to add a regularization term to the general multi-task deep learning objective $\mathcal{L}_d(\Phi, \Theta)$ that enforces geographically close locations $i, j $ to have similar event subtype patterns $X_i (\Theta_{i,s} - \Theta_{i,r})^T \approx X_j (\Theta_{j,s} - \Theta_{j,r})^T$.
 For the example as depicted in \autoref{fig:simda}, this allows SIMDA to predict fine dust pollution $s = 3$ for location $l_B$ through task $B$, as the geographically close location $l_A$ exhibits a lot of fine dust pollution.